Meet Ali, our founder

-We love that our organic cotton baby clothes are softer and smoother than most regular baby clothes, but that’s not the only reasons we choose organic fabrics from the GOTS standard. being a natural fibre, it is biodegradable and does not send microfibres out in to the ocean that can't be broken down.
+We love that our organic cotton baby clothes are softer, thicker, and smoother than most other baby brands, but that’s not the only reasons we choose GOTS (Global Organic Textile Standard) certified organic cotton.
+Being a natural fibre, cotton is biodegradable and does not send microfibres out into the ocean that can't be broken down.

 Unlike conventional cotton, organic cotton is grown without the use of chemical insecticides, herbicides, fungicides, synthetic fertilizers or defoliates.
-Healthy soil is maintained through crop rotation which retains moisture and nutrients in the soil.
-Weeds are controlled by hand hoeing and pests are controlled by the use of natural predators, beneficial insects and trap crops.
-Seeds are natural, untreated and GMO free.
+Healthy soil is maintained through crop rotation.
+Weeds are removed by hand hoeing and pests are controlled using natural predators, beneficial insects, and trap crops.
+All seeds are natural, untreated and GMO free.

 All of this to say that the quality of our organic just plain feels good!
 Once you’ve used the thick interlock cotton of our organic cotton bedding and baby clothing, it’ll be hard to go back to anything less sustainable, ecological and oh, so comfortable!